 Please note that the images below do not show sales tax, which will be applied to a membership payment where applicable.
 Patreon is required by law to add sales tax (including VAT or other similar taxes) to some payments made by members. .

 With subscription billing, paid members pay when they join a creator’s membership and renew monthly on that same date on UTC.
 Please note that you may be charged up to 24 hours beforehand due to time zone differences.

 If you join a creator’s membership on the last day of the month, your payment date will be on the last day of the next month.
 For example, if you join on 31st January during a leap year, your next charge date will be 28th February.
 You’ll be charged on the 29th of each month going forward.
 This date will then reset to the 28th when reaching February of the upcoming year.

 Learn more about subscription billing here: Subscription billing FAQ.

 Monthly charge upfront

-Feel free to read through our guide on charge upfront billing to learn more.
+Feel free to read through our guide on charge up front billing to learn more.

-Monthly (non-charge upfront)
+Monthly (non-charge up front)

-Annual membership is a billing option where patrons pay upfront to unlock access to a creator’s back catalogue and an entire year of membership.
+Annual membership is a billing option where paid members pay up front to unlock access to a creator’s back catalogue and an entire year of membership.